super-resolution/Locan/README.md

 License
 -------

-This project is licensed under the BSD-3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD-3 License - see the [LICENSE.md](LICENSE.md) file for details.